szinn/k8s-homelab/README.md

   - **helm-charts**: The locations for any of the helm charts required in the cluster.
   - **main**: The main cluster.
 - **setup**: Scripts to configure and create the cluster.
+- **hack**: Miscellaneous stuff that really has nothing to do with managing the cluster.
 - **utils**: Miscellaneous utilities for managing the cluster.

 ### Environment Setup